Gabriela Morales,

 Books

 n.d.
-Decolonizing Medicine: Politics and Practices of Care in Bolivia.
-Book manuscript in progress.
+Decolonizing Medicine: Indigenous Politics and the Practice of Care in Bolivia.
+Forthcoming in May 2025 with Stanford University Press.

 Peer-Reviewed Journal Articles